• Home

 • Links

-Charles J. Page: documentary photography
+Charles J. Page: documentary photographer

 In April 2006 I was documenting a controversial wetland reclamation project along the Yellow Sea coast of South Korea.
 The project necessitated a visit to Yubu Island, a small fishing community several kilometres off the coast, where I subsequently discovered an abandoned insane asylum.
 The building was a concrete utilitarian structure, surrounded by an imposing grey wall.
 While exploring the interior of the building I came across the administration office.
 In the centre of the room was a pile of documents that had been dumped but never disposed of.

-I was intrigued to find patient records with identification photographs attached, further searching revealed a variety small photographs and identity cards.
+I was intrigued to find patient records with identification photographs attached, further searching revealed a variety of small photographs and identity cards.
 I was reminded that photography can serve as a utilitarian documentation and yet under different circumstances those same images become a poignant reminder of the residents who once occupied this foreboding place.
 On a notice board there were photographs of a social function held more than ten years ago, the hospital closed in 1995.
 All of the photographs that I found were faded and affected by the harsh climate of Yubu Island, the indistinct and anonymous nature of the images seem to personify the sadness of this remote place.

 I decided to collect all of the photographic material I could find and bring it back to Australia.